radibit/gulp-tasks/README.md

 <br />
 #### 1.5 Dev task

-use this command to trigger all build related gulp tasks, kick off development server on port 8080 and start file watcher for development
+use this command to trigger all build related gulp tasks, kick off development server and start file watcher for development

 ```
 $ gulp dev